bobbicodes/bob/README.md

         if (tcsetattr(STDIN_FILENO, TCSAFLUSH, &raw) == -1) die("tcsetattr");
     }

-What this has to do is store the original settings so that it can put it back to normal on exit.
+What this has to do is store the original settings so that it can put it back to normal on exit:

+    void disableRawMode() {
+        if (tcsetattr(STDIN_FILENO, TCSAFLUSH, &E.orig_termios) == -1)
+        die("tcsetattr");
+    }

+We have also disabled Ctrl-C, Ctrl-Z, Ctrl-S, Ctrl-Q, Ctrl-V, and Ctrl-M so those system signals will not interfere with our program.